 List common commands and define workflows for producing diff reports in the CHANGELOG.md file.
 See the link below for an example.

-The below is the output of running
+See below for the output of running